 Kunal Sengupta was a PhD student in the Data Semantics Lab between January 2011 and August 2015.
 His research and project work during his time in the DaSe Lab included theoretical investigations concerning the representation of knowledge on the Web, as well as the implementation of a Drupal-based review system which is used, amongst others, by the Semantic Web journal.
 He also interned at fluid Operations in Germany, and at Siemens Corporate Research in Princeton.
 Upon graduation, he joined Amazon as Software Development Engineer.
 More information about his work at the DaSe Lab can be found on his website.

 Adila Krisnadhi was a PhD student in the Data Semantics Lab between September 2010 and December 2015, and for most of this time was supported by a Fulbright scholarship.
 His dissertation was on knowledge modeling for data integration in the ocean sciences, but he also worked on theoretical aspects of knowledge representation during his time at the DaSe Lab.
 He received the oustanding student award 2015 in the PhD-CSE program by the School of Graduate Studies.
 As part of his graduate studies he spent two months in Germany to visit and work with collaborators.
 He also interned for a summer at the IBM T.J.
 Watson Research Center in New York.
 Upon graduation, he decided to stay for some time as a lecturer and postdoctoral researcher at the lab.
+Since 2017, he is a faculty member at Universitas Indonesia.
 More information about his work can be found on his website.